Skip to main content

 Water Conservation

-The near-term objectives of the water conservation program are to conduct feasibility studies of commonly-employed water conservation measures and, wherever appropriate implement them.
+The near-term objectives of the water conservation program are to conduct feasibility studies of commonly-employed water conservation measures and, wherever appropriate, implement them.
 The team will lead the effort in developing a campus-wide water conservation plan that will include addressing the longer-term goals of increasing awareness and designing water conservation measures into building design and renovation.
 Specific procedures implemented by NIH to reduce water usage can be found on the Water Use Efficiency and Management page.

 Water Conservation Goals: